albanread/BCPLRevival/README.md

 Martin Richards, the creator of BCPL, maintains an actively developed and platform-independent version of the language.
 You can visit his website for more details: [Martin Richards' BCPL Page](https://www.cl.cam.ac.uk/~mr10/).

+If you are seriously into BCPL you might go back the source there.

+### BCPL and Me

+I first found the BCPL manual while attending night school in the Farnborough College of Technology library, and was fascinated by the language, we had some TRIPOS computers at work that I supported and later eventually owned, this was a 68K micro-computer running TRIPOS complete with BCPL and associated command line tools, sadly that TRIPOS computer eventually died.

+Far later I learned of the TRIPOS relationship with the Amiga, which is a huge but indirect topic.

 ---

 ### A Wish for Modern BCPL Compilation